meine-stadt-transparent/meine-stadt-transparent/README.md

 Try `python3 -c "import gi"` inside your virtualenv to ensure everything is working.

 For liboparl, clone the [https://github.com/OParl/liboparl](https://github.com/OParl/liboparl) and follow the installation instructions.
-Until
-[#17](https://github.com/OParl/liboparl/pull/17) is merged, the ``resolve_url``-branch has to be checked out before compiling.

 Remember setting the environment variables or copy the typelib to an autodiscovery directory (whichever this is for your os)

 ## Development